mitchharpur/openshift-console-debugging/docs/debugging/building-go.md

 go build -gcflags=’all=-N -l’ -o ./bin/bridge ./cmd/bridge
 ```

-These optimizations are automatically disabled when launching a debug session using the delve **debug** command.
+To be clear, these optimizations are automatically disabled when launching a debug session using the delve **debug** command.

-However, when using delve **attach** to attach to a running process, these optimizations should be disabled when building the binary as illustrated below :
+However, when using delve **attach** to attach to an already running process, these optimizations should be disabled when building the binary as illustrated below :

 >Note that the output binary is specifically specified, as is the folder with the source files containing the main package.